 Needlestick recipient samples are not tested but are stored for two years.
-Needlestick donor samples are routinely tested for Hepatitis B surface antigen and Hepatitis C IgG.
-If HIV testing is required ensure that this is written on the form or selected in eCare/ ICE order communications system.
+Needlestick donor (source) samples are routinely tested for HIV, Hepatitis B surface antigen and Hepatitis C IgG.
+If the patient declines any of these tests, please state clearly in the clinical details.